In this article we’ll guide you through setting up your tax settings on Tictail. We've divided the article into 5 categories for you:

 1. Do I have to pay taxes?

 We recommend that you follow your country's tax laws and regulations when setting up a shop.
 As a shop owner, you are responsible for paying taxes.
 Please research your country's regulations for your type of business and adjust your shop's tax settings accordingly.

 2. How do I set my tax rate?

-1. To set your tax rate, go to Shipping & Legal.
+1. To set your tax rate, go to Location & Legal.

 2. Under "Tax applies in," determine whether you want that rate to apply in your country, region or world-wide.
 Here, you also must indicate whether tax is included in your product prices and if you want to apply your tax rate to shipping fees.

 3. Can I have multiple tax rates in my shop?

 Unfortunately, you cannot have more than one tax rate in your shop.
 One work-around solution to this is to open multiple stores with different tax rates and link them to each other in a landing page or in your navigation bar; we realize, however, that this is not ideal and are working to create a more flexible tax structure.

 4. Should I include tax in my prices?

 You can choose whether or not you want to include tax in your product prices.